Last updated: July 5, 2026

 - Optimize metadata, internal linking, and accessibility standards

-Generic messaging is losing effectiveness.
-Buyers want to feel like your site understands their needs and their role in the buying process.
+Generic messaging is losing effectiveness because buyers want a site that understands their role in the buying process.
+Personalization turns a one-size-fits-all page into a relevant path for each visitor.

 How to personalize: